-Basic Text: Innovative Bremen
+Basic Text: Surprising Bremen

 From worlds of knowledge to technology parks

-The Science Center alone has 250 hands-on installations where people can touch, experiment and learn by doing.
-The EntdeckerPark, Germany's first open-air science adventure park, is themed on movement and is particular popular with children, who can defy gravity at the 'water screw' or discover what it feels like to be a yo-yo.
-Awaiting inside the Universum Science Center is a journey of discovery for all ages with the themes of mankind, Planet Earth and the cosmos.
-Visitors will need to engage all their senses to find out what happened after the Big Bang, how a tornado is formed and which languages are spoken around the world.
+The Science Center alone has 250 hands-on installations where people can experiment and learn by doing.
+The EntdeckerPark, Germany's first open-air science adventure park, is themed on movement and is particularly popular with children, who can defy gravity at the 'water screw' or discover what it feels like to be a yo-yo.
+Inside the Science Center, visitors of all ages can go on a journey of discovery themed on mankind, Planet Earth and the cosmos.
+They will need to engage all their senses to find out what happened after the Big Bang, how a tornado is formed and which languages are spoken around the world.
 The Universum's SchauBox stages new exhibitions every year, exploring a remarkable range of subjects.
 It's always worth a visit, whether the focus is on the mouthwatering world of chocolate or the creativity of nature with its rich diversity of colours, shapes and sizes.
 More than three million people have passed through the Universum's doors since it opened in 2000, making it one of the most successful science centres in Europe.

-As a frontrunner in the integration of science and business Bremen was named Germany's first 'City of Science' in 2005.
-This led to the opening of the House of Science, which offers exciting insights into the work of universities and research institutes.
+As a frontrunner in the integration of science and business, Bremen was named Germany's first 'City of Science' in 2005.
+This led to the opening of the House of Science, which offers exciting insights into the work of universities and institutes.
 Exhibitions, lectures and panel discussions put the public in touch with topical issues relating to science and research.
 Schoolchildren and teachers have the opportunity to enter into dialogue with the scientists.
 Every Saturday at 11am there is a science matinee.
 The Musik um 6 events and the Forum Wissenschaft und Wirtschaft invite members of the creative scene and the world of business respectively to interact with the science community.